I am an associate professor at The Institute for Analytical Sociology (IAS) in Sweden.

 Being surrounded by computer scientists and statisticians, I believe in the power of social theory.
 The substantive significance of empirical findings often only emerges through theory as an interpretive lens.
 We shouldn’t just “find” empirical effects, but unearth the underlying social mechanisms by reference to generalizable theories.
 Many mechanisms defy disciplinary boundaries.
 My research thus syndicates concepts, tools, and results also from the neighboring social sciences.

 Due to the economy’s decisive role in contemporary societies, I further believe that economic sociology has the capacity to explain a wide range of social phenomena.
 These relate to topics of general societal relevance such as cities, markets, and networks and are often intertwined with issues of social inequality.
-My research and teaching takes this explanatory potential into account, reflected also in my co-authoring of a two-volume textbook on economic sociology.
+My research and teaching takes this explanatory potential into account, reflected also in my co-authoring of two textbooks on economic sociology.

-Committed to advancing experiments in sociology, I edited two special issues on experimental methods, headed the Munich Experimental Laboratory from 2015–2017, and served as the principal investigator of a two-year project concerned with the “External Validity of Experiments in Sociology” funded by the German Research Foundation (DFG).
+Committed to advancing experiments in sociology, I edited two special issues on experimental methods, headed the Munich Experimental Laboratory from 2015–2017, and served as the principal investigator of a two-year project concerned with the “External Validity of Experiments in Sociology” funded by the German Research Foundation.